JBlumstein/group_reduce/README.md

 </ul>

 <h4>Returned Values:</h4>
 <p>The k-means function returns one variable, a dictionary with two keys, 'best_result' and 'all_results'.
-The 'best_result' key holds the groupings created with the iteration of the clustering algorithm that had lowest centroid movement and the associated centroid movement (inertia).
+The 'best_result' key holds a list of the groupings created with the iteration of the clustering algorithm that had lowest centroid movement and the associated centroid movement (inertia).
 The 'all_result' key holds a list of [groupings,inertia] created through the algorithm.</p>

 <h4>Library dependencies:</h4>
 <p>Pandas, Random</p>